 Students with a valid driver license and car insurance may drive to school and park in the designated parking lot.
 Students must turn in a completed driving contract to Mrs. Partida along with a copy of their driver's license and proof of insurance.
 If you have any questions regarding parking, please see an administrator.
-If these rules are not followed you may be towed.
+Unapproved drivers may be towed.